hrharder/go-gas/README.md

 # Module: `go-gas`

-A simple Golang wrapper for the [ETH Gas Station](https://ethgasstation.info) API.
+A simple Golang client for the [ETH Gas Station](https://ethgasstation.info) API.

 It provides a simple set of methods for loading appropriate gas prices for submitting Ethereum transactions in base units.